ZippingOrc31/redesigned-waddle/README.md

 Requirements
 Python 3.10+

-Windows OS (recommended)
+Windows OS recommended

-pynput, PIL, tkinter (included by default on Windows)
+Dependencies: pynput, tkinter, PIL

 Run the Recorder
 bash
 python rapdi.pyw
 Record a Macro
-Open the Macro Recorder
+Launch the Macro Recorder

-Press Start Recording
+Click Start Recording

 Perform your actions

-Press Stop Recording
+Click Stop Recording

 Save your macro (.x format)

 Play a Macro
 Load a macro file

-Press Play
+Click Play

-Watch the automation run
+The automation runs immediately

-🛠️ Building an EXE (Optional)
+🛠️ Optional: Build an EXE
 Compatible with PyInstaller:

 bash
 pyinstaller --noconsole --onefile rapdi.pyw
-If you include the clicker modules, bundle them in the same directory.
+Place clicker modules in the same directory if you want them included.

 🐞 Known Issues
-Visual offset anchors may drift in games with dynamic FOV changes

 Controller virtualization layer is experimental

 Some UI elements may behave differently on non‑Windows systems

+Macro timing may vary slightly depending on system load

-📜 License
+📜 License — Mozilla Public License 2.0
-MIT License — feel free to fork, modify, and contribute.
+This project is licensed under the MPL 2.0, allowing you to:

+Keep your core files open

+Release obfuscated or proprietary extensions

+Mix open and closed modules safely

+You retain full copyright over your work.

 🤝 Contributing
 Pull requests are welcome.
-If you want to add modules (auto‑hotkey style tools, new clickers, UI themes), open an issue first so we can discuss the design.
+If you want to add new modules or expand the macro format, open an issue first.

-💬 Credits
-Created by Dustin — built for learning, experimenting, and pushing Python automation further.